Colours

 Error

-Error is used for error states.
+Error is used for destructive actions, error states and error messages.
 It needs to be accessible when used with Canvas, Canvas Muted, Error Contrast and Error Muted.

 Warning